 A common question among VA borrowers is, "Can you get extra money on a VA home loan?”
 Borrowers typically want to know if they can borrow money beyond a home's appraised value for repairs and other home-related costs.

-That is one of the great myths about VA home loans that should be dispelled as often as possible.
-There’s never any money “left over” on a VA mortgage.
-VA loans are calculated for a specific amount that includes the sale price or appraised value of the home (whichever number is lower) plus any allowed add-ons to the loan such as the VA loan funding fee should it be financed, etc.
+The general answer is no. VA loans are calculated for a specific amount that includes the sale price or appraised value of the home (whichever number is lower) plus any allowed add-ons to the loan, such as the VA funding fee, should it be financed.

 VA lenders will not approve buyers an amount beyond the sale price or appraised value of the home.
 However, the VA offers several options for VA buyers considering a home they want to update.

 For buyers wanting to purchase a "fixer-upper" or home that requires a lot of work, they should look into a VA renovation loan, which rolls the costs of the home and home renovations into the same mortgage.

 The VA renovation loan permits borrowers to finance renovations that directly increase property value, including:

 Cosmetic upgrades and luxury items like swimming pools and home theaters are excluded.
 This flexible financing option allows Veterans and service members to make meaningful home improvements while adhering to VA guidelines.

 One factor to consider when taking advantage of a VA renovation loan is the strict timeline for completing the renovations.
 All work must be finished within 120 days of closing on the loan.
 This deadline ensures prompt upgrades, minimizing the risks associated with prolonged construction projects.